Entry Points into a Health Information Management (HIM) Career

 7. Sales Representative

-Communications skills are important for those working in both sales and HIM—particularly in positions that require direct patient contact such as patient registrar, collections clerk, insurance claims clerk, or medical billing representative.
+Communication skills are important for those working in both sales and HIM—particularly in positions that require direct patient contact, such as patient registrar, collections clerk, insurance claims clerk, or medical billing representative.

 8. Administrative Assistant